rafalmas/gript/README.md

 - SASS validation and compilation
 - unit tests performed using Karma and PhantomJS (tests can be written in JavaScript or TypeScript)
 - unit testing coverage metered by Istanbul
-- HTML partials pre-loading into the Angular template cache
+- HTML partials pre-loading into the Angular $templateCache
 - full concatenation/minification for all production JS and CSS files
 - Live-reload capability: web app is auto-refreshed if HTML, TypeScript or Sass files change.
 - watch tasks: if your source files change, they will be checked for errors, compiled and then injected into your application.
+- contains the locked set of specific `npm` dependencies, to minimize "the dependency hell".

 ## Structure requirements for applications supported